Skip to the main content.

 Tangible Costs of Background Checks

-Credit histories generally cost from $10 to $20, a DMV record will cost between $10 and $20, and an education verification or employment verification costs around $15 each.
+Credit histories generally cost from $10 to $20, a DMV record will cost between $10 and $20, and an education or employment verification costs around $15 each.

 Some aspects of a background check are also subject to access fees that are charged by certain local courts and data providers.
 In many cases, these access fees are wrapped up in a background screening company's price.